-Black Cat Myths and Facts Debunked
+Black Cat Meaning: Myths and Facts Debunked

-Where do Black Cats Come From?
+Where Do Black Cats Come From?

 Black cat superstition in Western culture dates back to Ancient Greece.
 According to Greek mythology, Zeus’s wife Hera once transformed her servant, Galinthias, into a black cat as punishment for impeding the birth of Hercules.
 Galinthias went on to become an assistant to Hecate, the goddess of witchcraft, and black cats have had unique meanings in various cultures ever since.